 Being used to a well-optimized computer and then suddenly experiencing problems is not a fun experience.
 Nevertheless, there are ways you can salvage the situation without buying a new computer.
-Here are some methods that will help you.
+Here are some methods to improve MacBook’s Speed that will help you.

 Temporary system junk puts a toll on the computer because these kinds of files accumulate all the time.
 Moreover, there are various kinds of temporary data, including app extensions, system backups, and even caches, including software like Steam (https://macpaw.com/how-to/clear-steam-cache has a detailed guide on how clear Steam cache in case you often play video games on your Macbook).

 Speaking of system files, freeing up the hard drive’s space should also be one of your priorities.
 Do not end up with just a few gigabytes of available storage.
 Otherwise, you will not have a well-performing computer.

 Method #2 – Disable Visual Effects

 Visual effects are a hindrance.
 Do you really need fancy animations for the Dock or something like a backlit keyboard?
 Probably not, especially when these effects consume system resources and drain battery life.
 Look at which visual effects are currently enabled on the computer and get rid of them.

 It may be that a file or two has been corrupted because of malware.
 Even insignificant viruses and malware can slow down the overall performance of your Macbook.